praekeltfoundation/vumi/docs/intro/scaleconf01.rst

 ==================

 As part of the workshop we will provide you with a South African USSD code and an SMS longcode.
-In the next section we'll help you get Vumi running on your local machine so you can start developing your first application!
+In the next section we'll help you get Vumi :doc:`running on your local machine</intro/scaleconf02>` so you can start developing your first application!

 .. _ScaleConf: http://www.scaleconf.org/